KonradHoeffner/tempoguide/index.md

 > Current lands does not get punished enough by this card.
 > Pithing needle seems better if you want to stay UB and stop land strats.

+Happysappyclappy:
+> I prefer Disruptor Flute over Pithing Needle in several matchups, including Karn Forge, Oops All Spells, Lands, and namesake combo decks like Show and Tell or Painter.
+> Flute also synergizes effectively with Thoughtseize, enhancing its utility.
+> Additionally, instant-speed Needle effects can be significantly more impactful, as they force opponents to commit mana, often resulting in a time walk effect.

 ### Graveyard Hate
 <mtg-card name="Grafdigger's Cage"/>
 <mtg-card name="Nihil Spellbomb"/>